How to put binding on a guitar?

 • Scarf joints can be tilted at an angle, which is the only thing distinguishing them from the butt joints.

-• Miter joints are two pieces cut at an angle of 45 degrees and then joined to form a corner.
+• Miter joints are two pieces of binding cut at an angle of 45 degrees and then joined to form a corner.

 • Lap joints are exactly what the name suggests – two pieces overlap.
 It’s very easy to do but doesn’t look good.
 It is suitable for use by beginners when making a corner.

-To hold the glued material, use some tape that you can easily remove, then let the glue dry for about 8 hours.
+To hold the binding, use some binding tape that you can easily remove, then let the glue dry for about 8 hours.

-When the glue is completely dry, it’s time to scrape the binding to level it with the rest of the guitar.
-For this purpose, use Card Scraper.
+Scrape the excess binding when the glue is completely dry.
+That way, you’ll level the binding with the rest of the guitar.
+For this purpose, use a scraper.

 First, place your guitar on a flat surface and slowly and carefully start scraping.
 This process will take the most time, but you must be careful not to damage your guitar.